 - Will you ship via Library Rate?
-Most libraries try to take advantage of the cheaper library rate when shipping journals, but some have no control over how their mailroom sends packages.
+Most libraries try to take advantage of the cheaper library rate when shipping journals, but some have no control over how their mail room sends packages.
 In most cases, they have been so kind as to stipulate that reimbursement at library rate is expected regardless of how the package is shipped.
-This generous course of action is applauded.
+We applaud this generous course of action.

 - Will you be able to respond to each individual request or not?
 Whatever the case, please state your policy.
 Obviously, it really helps to know the status of our request, but if that is not possible, at least it is good to know that we should not expect to receive a reply.

 Make sure you type your shipping address in your request, and format it to keep your local Post Office happy.
 Make sure to include any additional information needed by your local Post Office for delivery (Building Name/Number, Room Number, etc.) Keep in mind that Government shippers cannot send to intersections.
 A typical address might look like this:

 Your Street Address (123 Address Street)

 Please do not send back the entire listing with your email, but include just the issue(s) you want.
 Save a tree for the senders' printer.

 - BACK ISSUE DEALERS are welcome to participate under the following conditions:

 - You MUST identify yourself immediately as a dealer.